 Need more inspiration?
 Adventure and Sunshine wrote a great post about 12 different families and what a Family Year Out looked like for them.
 It helps to illustrate just how unique each family’s experience can be.

-Now you know what a Family Year Out is, how to start planning for one, and whether it’s something your family might consider.
+Now you know what a Family Year Out, Family Gap year is, how to start planning for one, and whether it’s something your family might consider.
 Excited yet?
 We’d love to hear your plans.